HITECHCRIME/HC_S35_Upclick/README.md

 x
 I miss the times
 When I thought I was alive
-losing my flight in the sky
+losing my constant flight in the sky
 Holding my breath for days to check, how it feels to spot a break in your neck
 Feel the burn of upclick